Yelp/Tron/docs/developing.rst

 test coverage, and bug fixes should include a test which reproduces the reported issue.

+Running make style will perform a PyFlakes and PEP8 check on all .py files in the Tron folder.

 This documentation must also be kept up to date with any changes in functionality.